carloscuesta/dotfiles/README.md

 ### Appearance

 To customize the visual part of the terminal.
-You will need to install a theme, as I said at the setup part I’ve included two themes, depending If you are using **iTerm2** or **OS X Terminal**.
+You will need to install a theme.
+An **iTerm** theme has been provided.

 I use a theme called [materialshell](https://github.com/carloscuesta/materialshell).